 How do I prepare for my first Virtual Visit?

-Before you connect with your provider, our will team will guide you through the process, including logging in to Partners Patient Gateway and testing your devices.
+Before you connect with your provider, our will team will guide you through the process, including logging in to Mass General Brigham Patient Gateway and testing your devices.
 Otherwise, prepare for your provider visit as you normally would, including having your questions and health updates ready.

 What if I need lab testing or an ultrasound before my Virtual Visit?